SergeyNA/GarfTutor/howto.md

 garfield-9 < File_name_with_list_of_Garfield_instructions > File_name_with_Garfield_output_log
 ```

+#### Disk space quota

+During each run, Garfield creates log files named 1 and 2, making a backup of the files of the same name if they already exist.
+If your task requires a large amount of computing resources, then the size of these files will also be large.
+If you are worried about the amount of free disk space, then you need to clean up these files yourself.

 #### Gas file creation

 Before run any calculation in `&DRIFT` or `&SIGNAL` sections One should fill gas properties tables.
 There is many ways how to do it includint runtime calculations but I recommend using a pre-generated gas file with the required information.
 [Here](https://github.com/SergeyNA/GarfTutor/blob/main/garf_scripts/gas_file_calc) you can find the example script for creating *.gas file with filled gas properties tables for case with active magnetic field in my analysis.